 A subsale house is a second-hand property that is sold in the secondary market.
-Unlike new properties or under-construction properties, a subsale one usually has a pre-existing owner who bought it from a developer during a property launch.
+Unlike new properties or under-construction properties, a subsale property usually has a pre-existing owner who highly possibly bought it from a developer during a property launch.
 If you are thinking of purchasing a home in the subsale market, this beginner’s guide is for you!

 It could be the right time now to buy the sub-sale home which you have been eyeing on for some time.
 The Malaysian government recently announced that property owners who sell off their residential properties from 1 June 2020 to 31 December 2021 will be exempted from paying the Real Property Gains Tax (RPGT).
 Thus, owners who were previously holding off from selling their property, might be more willing to settle for lower selling prices as they will be enjoying significant savings from the RPGT exemption.